 • What if I’ve lost my tickets?

 If passes are lost, stolen or destroyed they cannot be replaced.

-• I purchased a day pass – can I come and go as I please from and to Voyageur Park all day?
+• I purchased a day ticket – can I come and go as I please from and to Voyageur Park all day?

-You may come and go as you please to and from Voyageur Park, but you must first visit the information centre to get a special day pass bracelet which will allow you re-entry.
+You may come and go as you please to and from Voyageur Park, but your ticket is only scannable once.
+To be able to re-enter the park, you must first visit the information centre to get a special day pass bracelet which will allow you re-entry.

 • Where can I park?

 You can either use our free shuttle and park for free, or use the Voyageur Park parking lot for $10.

 • How much is parking at Voyageur Park?